EVIL, Inc Issue #7

 loss. (and this season, unlike the last, the Heat have lost more

-than they've won) It is always the fault of the referees or the
+than they've won) It is always the fault of the referees or the other team, but never ever do Heat players look in the mirror.
+One

 hopes that captain Chris Campbell can find an answer to a question